On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Experiments

 \figd{figures/suppmat}

-{\bf Frozen encoder.} We freeze pre-trained encoders, and fine-tune the decoder only, testing the ability of features from pre-trained encoders to capture semantics.
-With both ResNet18 and ResNet50, encoder pre-trained for depth significantly outperforms random initialization and ImageNet pre-trained (Fig.~\ref{fig:fixed}).
-It is surprising that ImageNet pre-training is detrimental in this case (after a grid search over learning rates): worse than fixed random weights.
-This suggests that while classification is a semantic task, it removes semantic information about the {\it scene} due to the object-centric bias in datasets.
-ImageNet pre-training tends to favor generic texture features, that do not capture object shape, which makes fine-tuning the decoder difficult for learning segmentation.
-We conjecture that these uncontrolled biases in ImageNet and the task gap between classification and semantic segmentation cause difficulties in directly predicting segmentation without fine-tuning the encoder.

-{\bf Initializing with pre-trained encoder only. } To eliminate the effect of the depth-initialized decoder and only test the encoder, we replace the decoder by `fresh' randomly initialized weights and fine-tune the whole network.
-Tab.~\ref{tab:fresh_decoder} (marked blue) shows that depth pre-training outperforms ImageNet when the effect of pre-training is isolate to the encoder.
-This is also supported by the neural activations in Fig.~\ref{fig:activation} where, unlike ImageNet pre-training, the regions activated by the encoder after depth pre-training align well with semantic boundaries.
-Nonetheless, the decoder does play a role in segmentation accuracy: Initializing the whole network with depth pre-training still performs the best -- an advantage that is not afforded by a classification head.

-{\bf Results on Visual Transformers.} Given that Visual Transformers (ViTs) \cite{dosovitskiy2020image} necessitate extensive pre-training, conducting comprehensive ablation studies on ViTs, as feasible with ResNet, becomes impractical due to computational constraints.
-Nonetheless, we conduct experiments using the DPT \cite{ranftl2021vision} architecture, and report the best results in Tab.~\ref{tab:fresh_decoder} after an exhaustive search for the optimal learning rate.
-Our findings remain consistent.
+{\bf Results on Vision Transformers.} Given that ViTs~\cite{dosovitskiy2020image} necessitate extensive pre-training, conducting comprehensive ablation studies on ViTs, as feasible with ResNet, becomes impractical due to data constraints.
+Thus, we conduct experiments using the DPT \cite{ranftl2021vision} depth model trained on a collection of datasets~\cite{lasinger2019towards} (not including KITTI), and report the best results in Tab.~\ref{tab:fresh_decoder} after an exhaustive search for the optimal learning rate.
 Notably, we identified the optimal learning rate for this experiment to be 5e-8, with larger learning rates yielding suboptimal results.
-This suggests that pre-trained ViTs inherently provide robust representations, requiring minimal fine-tuning for semantic segmentation in comparison to CNNs like ResNet.
+This suggests that DPT inherently provides robust representations sufficient for segmentation, requiring minimal fine-tuning in comparison to CNNs.

-{\bf Cross architecture.} To test whether depth pre-training favor our particular network architecture, we use the same encoders to initialize DeepLab V3 and follow the same training procedure as common practice, i.e., ImageNet initialization.
-All pre-trainings significantly improve accuracy compared with random initialization (Tab.~\ref{tab:results}).
-Depth model trained from scratch provides a same level of performance as ImageNet pre-training, while depth trained after ImageNet improves over ImageNet.
+{\bf Cross architecture.} To test whether depth pre-training favors our particular choice of architecture, we use the same encoders to initialize DeepLab V3 and follow the same fine-tuning procedure as common practice, \ie, ImageNet initialization.
+Results are presented in Tab.~\ref{tab:results}.
+All pre-trainings significantly improve accuracy compared with random initialization.
+The depth model trained from scratch provides the same level of performance as ImageNet, while subsequent depth training after ImageNet pre-training leads to further improvements.